MVedant21/VR_Assignment1_Vedant_IMT2022519/README.md

 ├── README.md              # Project documentation
 ```

-## License
-This project is open-source and available under the MIT License.
+Further details on the methodology, output images and analysis are discussed in the report.